• HOME

 From 1956 to 1960 Mansurian studied at Romanos Melikyan State Musical College (the class of Edvard Baghdasaryan).

-Later, from 1960 to 1965, he continued studies at Yerevan Komitas State Conservatory in Ghazaros Saryan’s class, under whose supervision in 1967 Mansurian also gained his Ph.D. degree.
+Later, from 1960 to 1965, continued studies at Yerevan Komitas State Conservatory in Ghazaros Saryan’s class, under whose supervision in 1967 Mansurian also gained his Ph.D. degree.
 The years of 1967-1986, along with creative accomplishments, were devoted also to teaching: Mansurian started teaching contemporary music theory at his Alma mater – Yerevan Komitas State Conservatory, where in 1986 he was awarded the title of Professor and was appointed the Rector (from 1992 to 1995).

 Man is rich in his roots.